lane-willis/lane-willis.github.io/_pages/cv.md

       * Met patient needs as much as possible while in transport, often conversing with and praying for patients.
       * Worked with the owner to arrange driver schedules and rearrange driver schedules when an appointment rang long.
       * Drafted a first edition driver manual for the business to use.
-* Database Coordinator, Center for Great Commission Studies, Wake Forest, NC
+* Database Coordinator, Wake Forest, NC
    * 12/07/22 - present
+      *

 Skills
 ======
-* Skill 1
+* Proficient in Markdown
+* Quick learner of language (also quick to forget... ha!)
-* Skill 2
+* Extroverted
+* Proficient in Microsoft
+* Some knowledge of WordPress
-  * Sub-skill 2.1
+* Organized
-  * Sub-skill 2.2
+* Quick processor
-  * Sub-skill 2.3
+* Efficient
-* Skill 3
+* Flexible

 Papers
 ======